IObundle/iob-soc/README.md

 make test-simulator [SIMULATOR=<simulator directory name>]
 ```

+The above command creates a file called `test.log` in directory
+`hardware/simulation/<simulator directory name>`, which is compared to file
+`test.expected`in the same directory; if they differ, an error is issued.
+It
+also adds a line to file `test_report.log` in the repository's root directory.

 To run the series of simulation tests on all the simulators listed in the
 SIM\_LIST variable, type:

 ```
 make test-all-simulators [SIM_LIST="<simulator directory name list>"]
 ```
-where `<simulator directory name list>` is the list of directory names of the
+where `<simulator directory name list>` is the list of sub-directory names in directory `hardware/simulation`, which correspond to simulator names.
-simulators to be used.

 To clean the files produced when testing all simulators, type:

 ```
 make clean-all-simulators
 ```

+The above simulation and board test commands will produce a test log file called
+`test.log` in each simulator or board sub-directory.
+With the `test-all-simulators` or the `test-all-boards` targets, the
+`test.log` file is compared with the expected file log in the respective
+simulator or board directory; if they differ, an error is issued.

 ### Board test